Email marketing

 What is a transactional email?

-A transactional email is an automated message that is sent in response to user actions on the site or in the app.
+A transactional email is an automated message about the status of product delivery, purchase receipts, or messages from technical support that is sent in response to user actions on the site or in the app.
 Order confirmation emails, subscriptions or booking confirmations, and order status messages — all these are examples of transactional emails.

-This is an example of a transactional email from the Postable company.
-The message keeps customers informed of every step in the delivery process:
+This is an example of a transactional email from Postable with the information on every step in the delivery process:

 An example of transactional email